EsteemedIO/esteemedio.github.io/_posts/2022-01-28-should-your-business-hire-a-fractional-cto.md

 author: casey-horgan
 categories:
 - Fractional CTO
-title: Should Your Business Hire a Fractional CTO?
+title: How a Fractional CTO Can Affect Your Business' Bottom-Line
 description: 'CTOs are responsible for managing an organization’s technology, science, and engineering efforts.
 They wear many hats, though their greatest benefits lie in their leadership and organizational skills.
 For companies with a dedicated in-house